kvudata/pants-sqlalchemy-repro/README.md

-To reproduce the SQLAlchemy error, run `pants test ::`
+To reproduce the SQLAlchemy error, run `pants test ::` or `pants run main.py`